FIRE Movement Australia: Financial Independence, Retire Early Guide 2026

 Frequently Asked Questions

-- Can I access my super early if I retire at 45?
+Can I access my super early if I FIRE before 60?

-- No. Preservation age is 60 for anyone born after 30 June 1964.
-You cannot access super before 60 under the standard retirement condition of release.
-The only early release mechanisms (severe financial hardship, compassionate grounds, terminal illness) have strict criteria that voluntary early retirement does not meet.
-Australian FIRE seekers must fund the gap between early retirement age and 60 entirely from outside-super assets.
+No. For anyone born after 30 June 1964, the preservation age is 60.
+You cannot access super under the standard retirement condition of release before then.
+The limited early release conditions — severe financial hardship, compassionate grounds, terminal illness — have strict criteria that voluntary early retirement does not satisfy.
+Australian FIRE seekers must fund the entire gap between their FIRE date and age 60 from outside-super investments.

-- What about the Age Pension — does it factor into FIRE planning?
+How does the Age Pension factor into FIRE planning?

-- For traditional FIRE (retiring in 40s or 50s), the Age Pension at 67 is very distant.
-It should not be factored into core FIRE calculations but can be viewed as a backstop in extreme scenarios.
-If your portfolio sustains you to 67 with assets remaining, any Age Pension entitlement is a bonus.
-Lean FIRE strategies relying on the Age Pension from 67 are viable but leave little margin for extended early retirement.
+For early retirees in their 40s, the Age Pension at age 67 is very distant and should not be factored into core FIRE calculations.
+It can be considered a backstop in extreme scenarios.
+If your portfolio sustains you from FIRE date to 67 with assets remaining, any Age Pension entitlement — subject to income and assets tests — is a welcome bonus, not a dependency.
+Lean FIRE strategies that explicitly rely on the Age Pension from 67 are viable but carry meaningful risk if expenses or market performance diverge from projections.